Kristina01111000/Drws_site/README.md

 - i have the most recent scorecard copy on the site as of 7/12, he will probably update it again
 - able to make new accounts
 - check opacity of hover on header, it looks bad, current header color with 50% opacity:rgba(252, 249, 121, 0.5882) changed it to: rgb(255,255,153)
+- videos i need are not on the youtubed channel